 In this segment, I’ll be showing you where you can work as a certified personal trainer, and how much money you need to be making to live a comfortable life.

-So you’ve now reached the point where you have recently completed your certification as well as spent time working with various people, job shadowing or better still, being mentored.
+So you’ve now reached the point where you have recently completed your certification and spent time working with various people, job shadowing, or, better still, being mentored.

 For most of us, that means going to work at a gym.

 Even if you want to be a freelancer at some point and be your own boss, that’s not really an option when you’re just starting out.

 That’s because you want to build up your experience even more and probably some capital before you venture out independently.

 So in this chapter, I want to take an in-depth look at where your work options lie.